-Wall Street jumps after Monday's historic sell-off as Fed boosts liquidity to fight coronavirus effect
+Wall Street bounces after Monday's historic sell-off as Fed boosts liquidity to fight coronavirus effect

 Equity investors were playing it somewhat safe on Tuesday, giving the biggest boosts to so-called defensive sectors known for reliable dividends.
 Among the S&P’s 11 major industry sectors, utilities .SPLRCU was the biggest percentage gainer, adding 13%, followed by consumer staples .SPLRCS, which rose 8.4%.
 Growth sectors also got some attention, with technology .SPLRCT climbing 6.8% a day after its record daily percentage decline.

 Healthcare stocks were another bright spot.
 Pfizer Inc (PFE.N) gained 6.6% after signing a deal with Germany’s BioNTech SE (22UAy.F) to co-develop a potential coronavirus vaccine.

-Regeneron Pharmaceuticals Inc (REGN.O) jumped 11.5% after the company said it had identified antibodies that could potentially treat COVID-19.Advancing issues outnumbered declining ones on the NYSE by a 1.44-to-1 ratio; on Nasdaq, a 1.95-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.44-to-1 ratio; on Nasdaq, a 1.95-to-1 ratio favored advancers.

 The S&P 500 posted seven new 52-week highs and 209 new lows; the Nasdaq Composite recorded seven new highs and 876 new lows.